casualc0der/casualc0der/README.md

- *🔭 I’m currently working on a fitness based startup with my brother 🏃
+    * I’m currently working on a fitness based startup with my brother 🏃 https://www.resistanceformula.com
-    https://www.resistanceformula.com
- *🌱 I’m currently learning Gatsby, React and JS
+    * Working with Gatsby, React and JS (and a sprinkling of Ruby on Rails)
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...